gregerhardt/py-datasci-installs/README.md

-# Python Setup for Data Science
+# Python Setup for Data Science with AI

 Welcome!
 This guide will help you set up a complete Python development environment for data science and statistical analysis.